digama0/mm0/README.md

   * [`mm0.mm0`](examples/mm0.mm0) and its proof [`mm0.mm1`](examples/mm0.mm1) is a complete formal specification of the `.mm0` specification file format and verification, from input strings, through the parser, to the checking of proofs.
 For the formally minded this may be a better reference than [`mm0.md`](mm0.md).
   * [`x86.mm0`](examples/x86.mm0) and its proof [`x86.mm1`](examples/x86.mm1) is a formalization of the x86 architecture, used as the target for the MMC compiler.
   * [`verifier.mm0`](examples/verifier.mm0) is the main goal theorem of the project, the statement of implementation correctness of an MM0 verifier.
 Eventually [`verifier.mm1`](examples/verifier.mm1) will be a proof of this statement.
-* `mm0-rs` is an implementation of the LSP server for MM1.
-It can be used as a drop-in replacement for `mm0-hs` in VSCode by adding `"metamath-zero.executablePath": "mm0-rs"`.
+* `mm0-rs` is a compiler and LSP server for MM1.
   * [`mm1.md`](mm0-hs/mm1.md) is a description of the MM1 language (this is in the `mm0-hs` directory but it is up to date for `mm0-rs`).
-  * `mm0-rs compile` can be used to run a MM1 file to produce an MMB output.
+  * `mm0-rs compile` can be used to run an MM1 file to produce an MMU or MMB output.
 If there are errors in the file, it will provide similar information to the server mode.
-  * `mm0-hs server` is not meant to be used directly, but starts the program in server mode, where it sends and receives JSON data along stdin and stdout according to the [LSP](https://microsoft.github.io/language-server-protocol/) specification.
+  * `mm0-rs server` is not meant to be used directly, but starts the program in server mode, where it sends and receives JSON data along stdin and stdout according to the [LSP](https://microsoft.github.io/language-server-protocol/) specification.
 This is used by the [`vscode-mm0`](vscode-mm0/) extension.
 * `mm0-c` is a verifier written in C that defines the MMB binary proof file format.
   * [`mmb.md`](mm0-c/mmb.md) is an informal specification of the MMB format.
   * You can compile the verifier using `gcc main.c -o mm0-c`, and run it with `./mm0-c file.mmb`.